DexerMatters/DexerMatters/README.md

 - 📚  | Normal College in China
 - 🤔  | Altering between INTP and ENTP
 - 🎮  | Game Logic Developer
-- 📖  | Learner in PLT
+- 📖  | Learner in PLT and Machine Learning
 - 🌐  | Web Front-end Programmer

 - 🎵  | Punk and Post-Rock